zextras/tech-doc/source/carbonio/auth-user.rst

 Change Password
 ---------------

-In order to change password, access the Auth zimlet and click **change password**.
-Here, you need to provide the current password, then enter twice a new one.
+In order to change password, click **Change Password**.
+Here, you need to provide the current password, then enter twice a new one (see :numref:`auth-page`.

 .. hint:: Make sure you use a robust password, which includes lowercase and uppercase letters, numbers, characters, and is at